RLPO: Residual Listwise Preference Optimization for Long-Context Review Ranking

-To address these challenges, we introduce \textbf{R}esidual \textbf{L}istwise \textbf{P}reference \textbf{O}ptimization (\textbf{RLPO}), a residual listwise correction framework that bridges pointwise scoring and list-level interactions without token-level listwise re-encoding.
+To address these challenges, we introduce \textbf{Res}idual \textbf{L}istwise \textbf{P}reference \textbf{O}ptimization (\textbf{ResLPO}), a residual listwise correction framework that bridges pointwise scoring and list-level interactions without token-level listwise re-encoding.
 Specifically, a fine-tuned LLM produces calibrated pointwise scores along with compact review representations, and a lightweight set encoder attends over the representation sequence to predict list-conditioned score residuals that correct ordering errors caused by redundancy and score compression.
 This decoupling preserves the semantic strengths and scalability of pointwise scoring, while injecting global list awareness with substantially reduced computation compared to token-level listwise prompting.

 A further obstacle to progress in review ranking is the absence of public, standardized benchmarks tailored to the review ranking setting.
 Although real-world products often have long review lists, existing public resources are typically designed for product-level retrieval or ranking and do not provide dense, listwise supervision for ordering reviews within the same item.
 This limitation hinders consistent comparison and systematic analysis of list-level behavior as candidate set size varies.
 To close this gap, we construct a large-scale benchmark from real-world e-commerce reviews with item-level candidate lists, dense ranking labels, and human verification, and we will release it publicly to support reproducible research.